 For claiming these benefits the house should be complete and possession should have been taken by you.
 So for an under construction house at the end of the year, you cannot claim this benefit.

-The government wants you to continue to own the house and not to speculate on it.
-This is evident from the provision which requires you to retain the house and not to sell it before completion of five years from the end of the year in which possession of the house is taken.
+The government wants you to continue to own the house is evident from the provision of Section 80C(5) which requires you to retain the house and not to sell it before completion of five years from the end of the year in which possession of the house is taken.
 In case you sell the house before completion of five years no tax benefits shall be available for the year in which you sell the house.
 Moreover all the tax benefits claimed earlier by you on such house shall be reversed in the year in which you sell the house and it shall be treated as income of the year.
 There is no such reversal provision in case you prepay the home loan even before completion of five years.
 So the government does not mind you prepaying the home loan but does not want you to trade in the house.

 For claiming interest deduction it is not necessary that the loan has to be taken from specified institutions as is required for claiming deduction for loan repayment.
 Even interest paid to friends and relatives also qualify for this deduction as long as you are able to establish the linkage between the money borrowed and its end usage for the house purposes.